github/securitylab/README.md

 ## CodeQL Resources

-We welcome contributions to this section.
-For example, if you have written a blog post about a cool CodeQL query and would like to add a link to it here, then please open a pull request.
+**This section is yours!** Do you want to share a cool CodeQL query with the community?
+Or some awesome tutorial or video, or some helpful tooling?
+Your contributions are welcome.
+Please open a pull request.
 See [Contributing](#Contributing) below.

 ### Official resources